yquana/chi0-mpi/README.md

 # χ<sub>0</sub>

-A program for computing the bare susceptibility.
+A program for computing the bare Lindhard susceptibility.

 See /src folder for the Fortran source code.

-Please edit Makefile under src before compiling.
+Please edit the Makefile under the src folder before compiling.